vanbrandaos/dotfiles-windows/README.md

 Those are my personal settings for my Windows' environments.
 Here I have a bit of PowerShell files for Windows, including common application installation through Chocolatey, and developer-minded Windows configuration defaults.

+# Desired Features:

+- Chocolatey
+- Packages list (wsl, dev, utils) installed via chocolatey
+- Windows Terminal (custom settings.json)
+- Git (SSH keys and aliases)
+- Code (and Java/JavaScript extensions)
+- WSL (using ArchWSL)

-Using PowerShell:
+# :warning: Using PowerShell:

->PowerShell works with a scripts Execution Policy.
-By default this value is Restricted.

-**Set Execution Policy using:*
+PowerShell scripts are easy to use but there are a couple of things to be aware of, especially when it is the first time you use such scripts.

+>The PowerShell Execution Policy determines whether PowerShell scripts are allowed to run.
+By default, the Execution Policy is set to Restricted.

+**To change the execution policy (on powershell terminal):*
- - Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope currentUser (**Once you close, it will default back to the original execution policy*)
+ 1. Use 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope currentUser' before executing your scripts (**Once you close, it will default back to the original execution policy*)
--  powershell -executionpolicy bypass -File .\install.ps1
+ 2. Use 'powershell -executionpolicy bypass -File .\install.ps1' using execution policy as parameter to run all scripts

 **To execute any command to change execution policy, you must have administrator permission, open PowerShell command prompt with Run as administrator**

+See Microsoft's Docs [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.2) for detailed information.

+# Initial Settings

 1. Install [Chocolatey](https://chocolatey.org/install) (*run powershell as administrator*)
 ```bash